MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage.md

 __NOTE:__
 * To enable installation of Insider Preview builds, telemetry on a device must be set to [Enhanced](https://docs.microsoft.com/windows/privacy/enhanced-diagnostic-data-windows-analytics-events-and-fields) (level 2) or [Full](https://docs.microsoft.com/windows/privacy/windows-diagnostic-data) (level 3).
 By default, Windows 10 devices are set to Full.
 For more information on diagnostic settings policies, see [Configure Windows diagnostic data in your organization](https://docs.microsoft.com/windows/privacy/configure-windows-diagnostic-data-in-your-organization).
 * Windows Update for Business policies used to install Insider Preview Builds that are created with one management tool cannot be changed using another.
 For example, a policy set using Group Policy can only be changed on a client device using Group Policy and cannot be changed using SCCM or Intune.
-* Insider Preview builds cannot currently be installed or managed using Windows Server Update Services (WSUS).
-For devices managed by WSUS, you will need to disable the Windows Update Agent so a device doesn't scan against WSUS.
-See [Identify clients that use WUfB](https://docs.microsoft.com/sccm/sum/deploy-use/integrate-windows-update-for-business-windows-10#to-identify-clients-that-use-wufb).

 ### Set using Group Policy
 1. In the Group Policy Management Console (GPMC), go to __Computer Configuration/Administrative Templates/Windows Components/Windows Update/Windows Update for Business__